tofuandeve/ada-pets-node/README.md

 Once a pet is adopted we don't still want to show it on the list.
 (We don't want people fighting over the same pet after all :winky-face:.)

 To do this fill out the `removePet` function.
 This will need to call to the Pets API to remove the pet.
-This should [`throw`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) an error if it fails.
+This should `setResult` with a success message if this works and should `setError(new PetsApiError())` if the request fails.

 You can run the Wave 3 tests with `jest test/wave3.test.js`.
 Once these are passing move on to Wave 4.